01walid/cdktf-gke-auth/API.md

 Easily authenticate against a Google Kubernetes Engine (GKE) within your CDK for Terraform stack.
 Without the need to resort to [Google's terraform GKE auth](https://github.com/terraform-google-modules/terraform-google-kubernetes-engine/tree/v26.1.1/modules/auth) module.
 You can avoid running `cdktf get` as pre-synth step.

+This project uses [projen](https://github.com/projen/projen) and [jsii](https://github.com/aws/jsii) to compile the construct to Typescript, Python, Go and .Net (Java upon request).

 ## Example usage (Typescript)